 Unfortunately, the first nights with a puppy are never easy.
 The dog will need to be looked after throughout the night, and taken for frequent toilet trips.

 The key to this is routine and consistency.
-Set your alarm to wake you every two hours in order to take him or her outside to relieve themselves, but remember, night time is all business.
+Set your alarm to wake you every two hours in order to take him or her outside to relieve themselves, but remember, night time is all about toilet training.

 You don’t want your puppy to build associations with you waking up in the night and having a good time.
 Take your puppy out to his designated toilet area, make sure they go (using the trigger phrase) and then take them back inside, calmly letting them know they have done well.

-However, you should not praise them too much or give them treats in the night, which will encourage them to wake you up in the future for a midnight party
+However, you should not praise them too much or give them treats in the night, as this will encourage them to wake you up in the future for a midnight party.

-As the nights progress, your puppy should be able to last better between your scheduled wake up toilet appointments, which should be about two hours apart and progress through the night.
+As the nights pass, your puppy should be able to last better between your scheduled wake up toilet appointments, which should be about two hours apart and progress through the night.

 Don’t expect this to happen quickly, however.
-Housebreaking a puppy is a long process, lasting for several weeks or even months.
-Slow, steady consistency is the key to housebreaking your puppy.
+Housebreaking a puppy is a long process, lasting several weeks or even months.
+Slow, steady and consistency is the key to housebreaking your puppy.